NoListen/RL-forest/RL_forest/ddpg_plant/multi_ddpg/README.md

 This is a implementation of [BiCNet](https://arxiv.org/pdf/1703.10069.pdf).

-Dynamic Actor means that applying the dynamic RNN to ignore the dead units.
+`Dynamic` means that applying the dynamic RNN to ignore the dead units.

-By setting au(alive units) to the numebr of all soldiers in self-camp, dynamci RNN can perform like static RNN.
+By setting `au`(alive units) to the numebr of all soldiers in self-camp, dynamci RNN can perform like static RNN.

 # Environment